 Herbal remedies: a study has suggested the use of St. John’s Wort for the treatment of urinary incontinence.

 - Causticum: this is indicated in patients with stress incontinence.

 - Pareira: this is indicated for urinary retention due to an enlarged prostate.

 - Zincum: this is indicated in patients experiencing stress incontinence, urinary retention as a result of prostate problems.

 Acupuncture: acupuncture may help strengthen the urinary system.

 Here are some measures that could help prevent the development of UI:

 Are you suffering from problems with urination?
-For any questions, information or guidance related to urinary incontinence treatment, get in touch with our specialty-trained, skilled surgeons at Marina Del Rey Hospital.
+For any questions, information, or guidance related to urinary incontinence treatment, get in touch with our specialty-trained, skilled surgeons at Cedars-Sinai Marina del Rey Hospital.